ddundee24/quantifying_luck_baseball/README.md

 # quantifying_luck_baseball_logistic_reg
-Utilizing StatCast data to investigate who the luckiest and unluckiest players were in Major League Baseball
+Utilizing StatCast data to investigate who the luckiest and unluckiest players were in Major League Baseball via Logistic Regression.